 A network reachable interval is active when it coincides with the arrivals of messages.
 We define the proportion of active reachable intervals of a network as the ratio of active reachable intervals to all the reachable intervals of the prefix.
-Figure 21 shows the CDF of the proportion of active reachable intervals of the networks.
+Figure 27 shows the CDF of the proportion of active reachable intervals of the networks.
 From the figure we can see that the reachable intervals of mixed networks are better utilized than spam only networks and non-spam only networks-a higher portion of reachable intervals of mixed networks coincide with the arrivals of (spam or non-spam) messages.
-For example, more than 80\% mixed networks send messages in more than 50% of their reachable intervals.
-Only about 65% non-spam only networks and 60% spam only networks send messages in more than 50% of their reachable intervals.
-This can be explained by the fact that the vast majority, i.e., more than 93\% of all messages are sent from mixed networks (see Table II).
+For example, more than 80% mixed networks send messages in more than 50% of their reachable intervals.
+Only about 65% non-spam only networks and 60% spam only networks send messages in more than 93% of all messages are sent from mixed networks (see Table 2).
 The lower proportion of active reachable intervals of spam only networks again suggests that the coincidence of spam arrivals and reachable intervals of most spam only networks may not be intentional.
 Otherwise, we would expect a higher proportion of active reachable intervals from these networks.